The Outdated Shoe Trends To Avoid In Fall 2024

 Advertisement

 That said, maximalism is once again out for fall, so it's time to flip this playful style on its head and introduce a bit more subtlety back into our footwear.
-"Bling and shine was all the rage a few months ago.
-However, shoes that are excessively embellished with rhinestones, sequins, or other decorative elements are falling out of trend," Peter Martinez exclusively reveals to Glam.
-"For fall 2024, opt for minimalistic designs and subtle sparkly details to portray your elegance."
-This advice communicates a return to classy shoe options with delicate patterns and seasonally appropriate shades.
+Let's return to classy shoe options with delicate patterns and seasonally appropriate shades.
 Swap your coral-pink heels for nude or black ones, and you'll be good to go.

 Asymmetrical toe-freeing heels are not fall-friendly

 Asymmetric strap details on open-toed shoes can take a regular pair of heels and turn it into something contemporary and refreshing.
 However, that isn't quite the feel that we're going for as we inch closer to chilly sweater weather.
-"While they look creative, asymmetrical toe-exposing shoes [aren't trending anymore]" Peter Martinez exclusively shares with Glam.
-"As the official beginning of fall is approaching, it's time to keep the toe-bearing shoes aside and save the shelf space for classic closed-toe pumps, mules, and boots."
-You can't go wrong with any of these fall favorites, so leave the toe loops and strappy pumps for another time, and fall back in love with traditional closed-toe heels.
+You can't go wrong with any of these fall favorites — classic closed-toe pumps, mules, and boots — so leave the toe loops and strappy pumps for another time, and fall back in love with traditional closed-toe heels.

 Advertisement